vacp2p/rfc/waku.md

 Each node keeps track of resource usage with all other nodes.
 Whenever an envelope is received from a node that is expected (fits bloom filter or topic interest, is legal, etc) this is tracked.

-Every time epoch (say, every minute or every time an event happens) statistics SHOULD be print of the form:
+Every time epoch (e.g. every minute or every time an event happens) statistics SHOULD be print of the form:

 | peer  | sent | received |
 |-------|------|----------|